parloma/parloma.github.io/_posts/2018-03-03-parloma-robotic-hand-builds-and-upgrades.markdown

 ## Control Box

 The control box is designed to store a Raspberry Pi 3, an Arduino Mega and the main [power unit](https://www.amazon.com/DROK-Converter-110-220V-Regulator-Switching/dp/B075R7ZVMH/ref=sr_1_1?ie=UTF8&qid=1520288706&sr=8-1&keywords=DROK®+power+AC-DC+DC+12V+8.5) in single external module, providing all the necessary ports for a smooth set up of the system.
-There is also a hinged opening to allow easy access to the electronic boards.
+It features also a hinged opening to allow easy access to the electronic boards.

+The module's main structure is composed by two main printed parts glued together while the hinged top cover and the power unit side cover are printed sparately.
+The top cover hinge is made with M3x18 machine screws and lock itself while closed through a snap fit mechanism.

 ![Box1](/assets/imgs/2018-03-03-parloma-imgs/box1.jpeg)